robinhouston/write-to-mp/README.md

 ### Finally

-Before running a campaign you should check that <team@writetothem.com> are happy with it, since it relies on their service for sending the messages.
+Before running a campaign you should read http://www.writetothem.com/about-guidelines and contact WriteToThem to check they are happy with it, since it relies on their service for sending the messages.

 ## Customising the appearance